CoreXY: Kinematics for Personal Fabrication from Ilan Moyer on Vimeo.

 Common Errors in CoreXY builds

-There's one very common error in coreXY design and construction usually perpetrated by first-time coreXY builders.
+There's one very common error in coreXY design and construction.
 If you look at the belt layout, you can divide the belts into segments at the motors and pulleys (see the first image, above).
 Segments J, K, and M don't change length when the X or Y axes move.
 Segments A-H all change length depending on the extruder carriage location and have to be made parallel to the guide rails or linear guides by careful positioning of the pulleys.
-If segments A-H are not parallel to their respective guide rails, the belt tension will vary depending on the extruder's position.
-In extreme cases, it can cause the belts to slip or even fall off the pulleys.
-In less severe cases the prints will be distorted.
+If segments A-H are not parallel to their respective guide rails, the belt tension will vary depending on the extruder carriage position.
+In extreme cases, it can cause the belts to slip or even fall off the pulleys, or motors to stall.
+In less severe cases, prints will be distorted.
 Here's an example of a coreXY design in which none of the belts are parallel to any of the guide rails.
 Don't do that!
 Here's another.
 Can you spot the error?
 Beware- Thingiverse is chock full of bad designs created by well-intentioned designers!
 Finally, one more extreme example.

 I wanted UMMD's coreXY stage to have very solid construction, independent of the rest of the printer's frame, so it was built on its own subframe of 40x40 mm aluminum t-slot extrusions with two 1/4" cast tooling plates on either side to mount the Y axis linear guides.
 The plates were extended beyond the 40x40 frame for the motor mounts.
 The 40x40 frame is bolted directly together with 5/16-18 button head cap screws, and the two side plates are bolted to that frame with 5/16" carriage bolts.